Cave Temples of Badami: Cave – 1

 Coiled Nagaraja carved into the ceiling

-This intricately carved relief depicts Nagaraja, the mythical king of serpents, with multiple serpent heads and a human head attached to a torso, extended by a spiraling serpent body.
+This intricately carved relief depicts Nagaraja, the mythical king of serpents, with multiple serpent heads and a human head above a torso extending into a spiraling serpent body.

-As you can see, the Nagaraja has five serpent heads surrounding his human head, and his coiled serpent body, whose thickness decreases as it spirals out, fits perfectly within a wheel engraved with fine artwork.
+As seen here, the Nagaraja has five serpent heads surrounding his human head.
+His coiled serpent body—gradually tapering as it spirals outward—fits harmoniously within a finely engraved wheel.
 Enclosing the wheel is a square panel richly decorated with flower-like patterns.

 A similar relief is found on the ceiling of the mukhamantapa of the Durga Temple at Aihole.